MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

 ## Introduction

-Now we will extend your on-prem app to use OCI services
+In this lab, we will extend the application that we deployed in the VMWare SDDC in Lab 200 by integrating it with <>.

 ## Modify our Route Rules